Clements Stone Arch Bridge - Clements, Kansas

 When was the Clements Bridge built?
 Although many sources list the Clements double arch stone bridge as being built in 1886 (and its centennial was celebrated in 1986), bids to do portions of the work were not accepted until late in 1887, and the bridge was not completed until sometime in 1888.

-The Clements Bridge has been closed for a number of years.
-The first photo at the top of this page is taken from the bridge that replaced it.
-But you can still visit and walk across the Clements Bridge, about 1/2 mile south of Clements, Kansas, south of Highway US 50.
+The Clements Bridge has been closed for a number of years, but you can still visit and walk across the Clements Bridge, about 1/2 mile south of Clements, Kansas, south of Highway US 50.

 The Clements Stone Arch Bridge was placed on the National Register of Historic Places in 1976, but there is no marker.